Tierra del Fuego: Economy

 Today, the main economic activities of the archipelago are fishing, extraction of natural gas and oil, sheep farming, and ecotourism.
-Tourism is gaining in importance and becoming increasingly important as it attracts numerous upmarket visitors.
+Tourism is gaining increasing importance as it attracts numerous upmarket visitors.
 Much of the tourism is based on "southernmost" claims: for example, both Ushuaia and Puerto Williams claim to be the "southernmost city in the world".
-On the Argentine side of Tierra del Fuego, the government has promoted the establishment of several electronic companies via tributary exemptions, particularly in the city of Río Grande.
+On the Argentine side of Tierra del Fuego, the government has promoted the establishment of several electronic companies via tax exemptions, particularly in the city of Río Grande.

 Energy production is a crucial economic activity.
-On the Argentine side of Tierra del Fuego during the 2005 to 2010 period, petroleum and natural gas extraction contributed to 20% of the region's economic output.
+On the Argentine side of Tierra del Fuego during the period 2005–2010, petroleum and natural gas extraction contributed 20% of the region's economic output.